freeCodeCamp/guide/src/pages/csharp/split/index.md

 # Split Method

-`String.Split` method can parse a string: As input, Split takes a character that indicates which the separator in the string, generating an array of the substrings.
+The `String.Split` method parses a string.
+As input, it takes a character indicating the separator, and generates an array of sub strings.

 ## Example
 ```